IB-PYP: A Journey of Progression and Growth

 • Inquiry: “How does war impact societies and relationships?”

-• Activity: Students investigate historical or contemporary wars, focusing on their causes, effects, and resolution efforts.
+• Activity: Students investigate historical or contemporary wars, focusing

 Transdisciplinary Themes: Connecting Learning Across Subjects